gatsbyjs/gatsby/docs/docs/importing-assets-into-files.md

 Hi, this is a great article.
 ```

-In the article template component file, you can then query for the attachments:
+In an article template component file, you can then query for the attachments:

 ```graphql
 query($slug: String!) {